About the Test

 After a blood draw, you may be asked to apply pressure with a cotton ball or gauze to the site where the blood was extracted.
 Next, a bandage is applied to the site.

 Providing a blood sample is very low-risk.
-In some cases, you may have slight bruising at the site where the needle entered your skin.
+You may sometimes have slight bruising at the site where the needle entered your skin.

 Folate Test Results